maxzintel/eth-lottery/README.md

   * Examples: `int[3]` => `[1,2,3]`, `bool[2]` => `[true,false]`
 * *Dynamic Array:* Array that contains a single type of element but can change in size over time.
   * `int[]` => `[1,2,3]`, `bool[]` => `[true,false]`
+  * Can also have nested arrays, `[[1,2,3], [3,4,5]]` in Solidity specifically.
+HOWEVER there is no way to pull a nested dynamic array through to Javascript.
+But weirdly, in Javascript you can separately have a nested array as well.
+The issue is with the translation layer.
+  * NOTE: Strings inside of solidity are represented as DYNAMIC ARRAYS.
+Keep this in mind with the above bullet point.
+    * WE CANNOT TRANSFER ARRAYS OF STRINGS TO JAVASCRIPT.
+Something like `const colors = ["red", "green", "blue"]` cannot exist.
+    * Double note, this course was made many moons ago, so this may be possible now.

 ```Solidity
 contract TestArrays {